supercollider/supercollider.github.io/development/quarks-repository-moved.md

 sort_order: 9
 ---

+This error message pertains only to SuperCollider versions 3.6 or earlier.

 Quarks is the name of the SuperCollider package management system.
+If you are using SuperCollider version 3.6 or earlier and your Quarks installation is many years old and you might have gotten this error message.

-It is implemented using SVN and they are hosted on SourceForge.
-SourceForge recently changed the URLs of their SVN repositories which unfortunately broke older versions of SuperCollider.
+The SVN repository was hosted on SourceForge.
+SourceForge changed the URLs of their SVN repositories which unfortunately broke older versions of SuperCollider.

 Its easy to fix:

-If you are a new user or have never installed quarks on your current system see below.
-Otherwise, if you've been using quarks and they've stopped working:

 **Note:** If you have installed SuperCollider from the binary downloads on Sourceforge you will have to execute the following steps to make updating quarks via SVN work again: